aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-2-release-notes/_index.md

 There are 86 improvements and fixes in this regular monthly release.
 The most notable are:

 - Implemented API to manipulate themed properties of Font object.
-- Added an option to update CreatedTimeProperty upon save.
+- Added an option to update CreatedTime property upon saving.
 - SaveOptions was extended with new CustomTimeZoneInfo option.
 - FindReplaceOptions class was extended with a new SmartParagraphBreakReplacement option.
 - Provided an ability to load documents from IStreamobjects in COM applications.